 Tracking Capabilities

-Radio frequency identification (RFID) and GPS technology make it possible to track products throughout their entire life cycles.
-Outfitting goods with traceable identifiers can help increase efficiency within the supply chain, furnishing real-time information relevant to suppliers and ultimately, end-users.
-The pharmaceutical industry, for example, is experiencing a shift toward direct business to patient relationships, calling for greater accountability within the supply chain.
+The pharmaceutical industry, for example, is experiencing a shift toward direct business-to-patient relationships, calling for greater accountability within the supply chain.
 Packaging with RFID and GPS tracking not only enhances product security, but the technology also keeps patients better informed.
-In another example illustrating the dual benefits of supply chain technology, a leading spirits manufacturer uses a smart label to create a personal experience for each buyer, at the same time incorporating tracking capabilities.

 Consumer Data

-In one example, shoppers are increasingly taking their business to online vendors – where price, more than packaging, sells units.
-Responding to the trend, innovative packagers are working with producers to cut distribution and packaging costs, in order to better compete online.
-Bundling items, simplifying packages, and distinguishing goods sold online from those available in stores represent three ways manufacturers, retailers, and their packaging partners use consumer data to increase sales and profitability.
+In one example, shoppers increasingly take their business to online vendors – where price, more than packaging, sells units.
+Responding to the trend, innovative packagers are working with producers to cut distribution and packaging costs to compete online better.

 Digital Solutions

 Supply chain management benefits from cloud technology, enabling shippers, carriers, and contract packagers to oversee efficient operations.
 A cloud-based system can improve shipment productivity and lower costs.
-In fact, a majority of those adopting an intelligent shipment system reported cost-savings (compounded for those with multiple locations).
+In fact, a majority of those adopting an intelligent shipment system reported cost savings (compounded for those with multiple locations).
 And despite simplifying supply chain processes, a well-executed cloud solution can also result in higher customer satisfaction.

 Digital networking adds further efficiency and reliability to the supply chain, creating a community of stakeholders linked by coordinated information and access to proven providers.
 Among them, contract packagers bring unique insight to each level of production and distribution.